Go Forth…

 Sunday Readings from a Missionary Perspective

-Christ is All and in All – Missionary Commentary for Sunday, August 3, 2025
+God is Present – Missionary Commentary for Sunday, October 19

-Knowing God as Compassionate Father – Missionary Commentary for Sunday, July 27, 2025
+Authentic Compassionate Service – Missionary Commentary for Sunday, October 12

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.